-Well-Safe Solutions, a tier one contractor, has now set up five different P&A Clubs to reduce the cost of well plug and abandonment, following significant interest in this innovative approach by operators in the North Sea.
+Well-Safe Solutions, a tier 1 contractor, has now set up five different P&A Clubs to reduce the cost of well plug and abandonment, following significant interest in this innovative approach by operators in the North Sea.

-The Club approach is designed to reduce costs by 35% or more by leveraging campaign-based savings, not only for small well counts, but also by spreading spend.
-It offers flexibility to phase abandonment expenditure through the Club’s programme of work to maximise knowledge capture and management from a multi-operator well campaign approach.
+The club approach is designed to reduce costs by 35% or more by leveraging campaign-based savings, not only for small well counts, but also by spreading spend.
+It offers flexibility to phase abandonment expenditure through the club’s programme of work to maximise knowledge capture and management from a multi-operator well campaign approach.
 It also offers cost certainty, while minimising risk and non-productive time.

 Well-Safe founder and executive director, Mark Patterson, explained: “We’ve hit on a way to help operators meet the challenges and regulatory imperatives around the plug and abandonment of wells that is simple, smart and cost-effective.
 Using the P&A Club model, whereby multiple operators will subscribe to the club and their well inventory will be pooled, the P&A operations will be delivered through a campaign-based approach.
 This means that operators will have cost certainty because we will be able to agree a fixed target cost per well.
 This will be based on well specifics rather than generic well categories and will be delivered by our dedicated P&A assets facilitated using standard terms and conditions across multiple well operations.
 If the well P&A work comes in under budget, then the savings will be redistributed among members of the club and various suppliers and contractors.”

-Phil Milton, Chief Executive of Well-Safe added: “Decommissioning is often seen as the end of the road but it’s just a part of the on-going lifecycle and by reducing liabilities and direct costs when shutting down uneconomic wells, there is more money to invest in exploiting other fields.
+Phil Milton, Chief Executive of Well-Safe added: “Decommissioning is often seen as the end of the road but it’s just a part of the lifecycle and by reducing liabilities and direct costs when shutting down uneconomic wells, there is more money to invest in exploiting other fields.

 “We’re incredibly excited about the potential for our P&A Clubs, which could not only stimulate the decommissioning sector but also give a big boost to companies who want to invest more money on development and production growth opportunities.
 This investment could also be assisted by Operators using the cost certainty that the P&A club offers to review liabilities being held on company balance sheets